 1 tsp fresh ground black pepper

 Heat oven to 375 degrees.
 Cut vegetables crosswise in equal 1/4 inch slices.
 Place in large bowl.
-Add 3/4 cup of Garlic olive oil, parsley, oregano, salt and pepper.
+Add 3/4 cup of Garlic olive oil, parsley, salt and pepper.
 Toss vegetables gently until covered evenly with oil and herbs.
 Place slices in a round baking dish or cast iron pan, alternating vegetables one at a time.
 Cover with a foil tent.
 Place in oven for one hour.
 Take out of oven and remove foil and return for another half hour until the top is caramelized.
 Using large spoon (not slotted), place on plate or shallow bowl, then serve with your favourite cheese and crusty bread.
-Have Rosemary olive oil on hand for an extra fragrant drizzle.